anthonyhuynh227/Database-system/README.md

 ### 3.1\.
 Collaboration

-All CSE 444 labs are to be completed **INDIVIDUALLY**!
+All CSE 444 labs are to be completed **INDIVIDUALLY** or with **ONE PARTNER**!
 However, you may discuss your high-level approach to solving each lab with other students in the class.

 ### 3.2\.
 Submitting your assignment